Short-barrelled shotgun: Description

 Compared to a standard shotgun, the short-barrelled shotgun has a shorter effective range, due to a lower muzzle velocity; however, its reduced length makes it easier to maneuver and conceal.
 Powerful and compact, the weapon is especially suitable for use in small spaces, such as close-quarters combat in a military context.
 Military vehicle crews use short-barrelled combat shotguns as ancillary weapons.
 In urban combat zones, military entry teams often use entry shotguns when breaching and entering doorways.

 Many jurisdictions have a minimum legal length for shotgun barrels to make these more concealable shotguns unavailable for criminal purposes.
 Many gun makers in the U.S. have not offered sawn-off shotguns to the public since 1934, when shotguns with barrel lengths of under 18 inches were restricted, although they had previously been sold.
-To abide by NFA regulations, anyone may complete a Form 1 "making" form, and purchase and have approved the US$200 tax stamp for the shotgun in question, in order to legally reduce its barrel length to less than 18 inches by cutting the barrel or replacing it with a shorter one.
+To abide by NFA regulations, anyone may complete a Form 1 "making" form, and have the approved tax stamp for the shotgun in question, in order to legally reduce its barrel length to less than 18 inches by cutting the barrel or replacing it with a shorter one.

 A sawn-off shotgun is often an unofficial modification of a standard shotgun.
 In countries where handguns are more costly or difficult to obtain, criminals can convert legally purchased or stolen shotguns into concealable weapons.

 The term is often applied to illegal weapons that are created by cutting off the barrel of a standard shotgun.
 The barrel of a shotgun without a tube magazine can be cut to any length; pump-action or semi-automatic shotguns usually have a tube magazine attached to the underside of the barrel which limits the practical minimum barrel length to about the length of the magazine tube, unless it also is modified, technically much more challenging than shortening the barrel.
 Repeating-fire shotguns with box magazines do not lose shell capacity when sawn off, but they are far less common than those with tubular magazines.
 Shotguns manufactured with barrels under the legal minimum length frequently fall into special categories.